Board of Directors

 Our Board of Directors are listed below and can be contacted via email at email@example.com.

-Susan ‘Sioux’ Campbell – Director
+Susan ‘Sioux’ Campbell – Director and Chair

 Sioux has held a Tangaroa Blue Foundation Board Member position since 2013 with a focus on organisational governance and strategic direction.
 She is a life member of the NZ Association for Environmental Education, a fellow of the Public Relations Institute of New Zealand, regional ambassador for the International Association for Public Participation (IAP2) and a committee member for the Cairns and Far North Environment Centre.
 In her day life, Sioux is employed by the Cairns Regional Council in Disaster Management bringing strong organisational, governance, community engagement and risk mitigation experience to the Board.
 She loves being in the sea and is a keen snorkeller, diver, kayaker and open water swimmer.